Your permission to approach the bench is granted. Experience an insider’s view of the legal industry and explore the pursuit of innocence and justice.

 Find out what it’s really like to be a lawyer.
-This is your chance to learn about civil, criminal & transactional litigation as well as analyze and argue your case in a moot court simulation.
-Learn to make your argument, network with judges and attorneys and dive into the law industry to discover if this is the career path for you!
+This is your chance to investigate a criminal justice case at Wake Forest School of Law’s Innocence and Justice Clinic through the search for what happened.
+Learn to analyze evidence, make your argument, network with judges and attorneys and dive into the law industry to discover if this is the career path for you!

-Eligibility: Rising sophomores, juniors, seniors in high school and incoming college freshmen
+Eligibility: Rising sophomores, juniors, and seniors in high school and incoming college freshmen

 *Courses carry no secondary school or college credit.
 Upon completion of the program, an official Wake Forest University certificate of achievement will be awarded to all Law Institute participants.

 - Mistaken Eyewitness Identification

 - The Role of Forensic DNA and Non-DNA Testing

 - Policy and Legislative Reforms